instant-high/Thin-plate-spline-motion-model-ONNX-Reenactment/README.md

 # Thin-plate-spline-motion-model-ONNX-Reenactment
-Thin Plate Spline Motion Model - ONNX.
-Extended version for Video-2-Video and Video-2-Image portrait animation.
+Another extended version for Video-2-Video and Video-2-Image portrait animation.

-Code coming soon...
+Maybe outdated models...

+Work in progress, some things to be added for better results.

+Only Vid2Vid for now.

 Some results: